-The Company has only one class of equity shares having par value of ₹ 10 per share.
-Each holder of equity shares is entitled to one vote per share.
-The Company declares and pays dividend in Indian Rupees.
-The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuring Annual General Meeting, except in ease of interim dividend which is approved by the Board of Directors.
+The Group has only one class of equity shares having par value of ₹ 10 per share.
+Each holder of equity shares is emitted to one vote per share.
+The Group declares and pays dividend in Indian Rupees.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuring Annual General Meeting, except in case of interim dividend which is approved by the Board of Directors.

-In the event of liquidation of the Company, the holders of the equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts.
+In the event of liquidation of the Group, the holders of the equity shares will be entitled to receive the remaining assets of the Group, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.